-- concerned with school-community relations (Class-C). - B. Professional Expert...payment to persons for working on a special project or for leading workshops.
+A. Professional Expert...payment to persons for working on a special project or for leading workshops.
 Work is to be temporary, unique, nonrecurring or for a specific, limited period of time.
 Duties are those not customarily performed by a classified, certificated, or unclassified (except professional expert) employee.
 Person must be a current or retired district employee.
 Budget annual amount for each position at rates shown on the separate instruction sheet, "Special Rate Page."
-Professional experts may not be used to purchase extended learning/tutoring and do not work directly with students (Refer to (Program and Budget Guideline #32).
+Professional experts may not be used to purchase extended learning/tutoring and do not work directly with students (Refer to Program and Budget Guideline #33).

-C. Information Technology Intern, High School ...may be employed a maximum of 80 hours/pay period to assist with basic-level technical duties.
+B. Information Technology Intern, High School ...may be employed a maximum of 80 hours/pay period to assist with basic-level technical duties.
 The person in this position cannot tutor.